nintanuki/nintanuki/README.md

 - 🎵 Enjoy music, soundtracks, and occasionally making music of my own.
 - 🎓 Life-long learner.
 Always curious, experimenting, and trying to improve myself.

 I like to use gamification and video game analogies to make learning more engaging.
-My favorite language is Python and my favorite library is Pygame, but I want to branch out into other things.
+Speaking from my own experience, the best way to learn is by doing and short term rewards keep me engaged.
+My favorite language is Python and my favorite library is Pygame, but I want to branch out into other kinds of projects.

 ## :trophy: My Github Stats:
 <div>